Bank of England £20 note

 The Bank of England £20 note is a sterling banknote.
 It is the second-highest denomination of banknote currently issued by the Bank of England.
-The current polymer note, first issued on 20 February 2020, bears the image of Queen Elizabeth II on the obverse and the image of painter J. M. W. Turner on the reverse.
+The current polymer note, first issued on 5 June 2024, bears the image of King Charles III on the obverse.
+The other note first issued on 20 February 2020, bears the image of the late Queen Elizabeth II on the obverse and the image of painter J. M. W. Turner on the reverse.
 It replaced the cotton paper note featuring a portrait of economist Adam Smith, first issued in 2007.

 History

 Twenty pound notes were introduced by the Bank of England for the first time in 1725.
 The earliest notes were handwritten, and were issued to individuals as needed.
 These notes were written on one side only and bore the name of the payee, the date, and the signature of the issuing cashier.
 With the exception of the Restriction Period between 1797 and 1821 when the French Revolutionary Wars and the Napoleonic Wars caused a bullion shortage, these notes could be exchanged in full, or in part, for an equivalent amount of gold when presented at the bank.
 If redeemed in part, the banknote would be signed to indicate the amount that had been redeemed.
 From 1853 printed notes replaced handwritten notes, with the declaration "I promise to pay the bearer on demand the sum of twenty pounds" replacing the name of the payee.
 This declaration remains on Bank of England banknotes to this day.
 A printed signature of one of three cashiers appeared on the printed notes, though this was replaced by the signature of the Chief Cashier from 1870 onward.

 The right to redeem banknotes for gold ceased in 1931 when Britain stopped using the gold standard.
 The twenty pound note ceased to be produced by the Bank of England in 1943, and it was not until 1970 with the introduction of the series D notes that the denomination reappeared.
 The predominantly purple series D notes were two-sided, with an image of Queen Elizabeth II appearing on one side, accompanied by an image of Saint George and the Dragon (all subsequent Bank of England notes also feature an image of the Queen) and an image of William Shakespeare appearing on the other.
 This note also had a security feature in the form of a "windowed" metal thread.
 The thread is woven into the paper so that it forms a dashed line, yet appears as a single line when held up to the light.
 Series D notes were phased out in favour of the newer series E notes beginning in 1991.
 These notes were multicoloured (predominantly mauve-purple) and featured an image of scientist Michael Faraday on the back.
 Series E notes were replaced by a variant design from 1999 onwards.
 These are broadly similar to the earlier series E notes but feature Edward Elgar on the reverse.